 6.4.3 KAF refresh

 There is no support for an explicit KAF refresh procedure in this document.
 If a primary authentication does not take place, the KAUSF, KAKMA and KAF remain unchanged since the latest primary authentication.

-The KAF may be refreshed by the KAKMA refresh defined in clause 6.4.4
+The KAF may be refreshed by the KAKMA refresh defined in clause 6.4.4 as decided by AAnF.

+NOTE: The AAnF can decide KAKMA refresh based on local policy.

 Ua* protocol may support refresh of derived session keys from KAF.
 If the Ua* protocol supports the refresh of derived session keys from KAF, the AF may refresh the KAF at any time using the Ua* protocol.